Buzz Aldrin's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Buzz Aldrin.

-Buzz Aldrin is an American former astronaut, engineer, and fighter pilot, most famously known as the second person to walk on the Moon during the 1969 Apollo 11 mission.
-He also piloted the 1966 Gemini 12 mission, undertaking three spacewalks.
-Following the deaths of his crewmates, Neil Armstrong and Michael Collins, Aldrin is the last surviving member of the Apollo 11 crew.
+Buzz Aldrin is an American former astronaut, engineer, and fighter pilot, best known as the second person to walk on the Moon during the Apollo 11 mission in 1969.
+As the Lunar Module Eagle pilot, he followed commander Neil Armstrong onto the lunar surface.
+Prior to Apollo 11, Aldrin piloted the Gemini 12 mission in 1966, during which he performed three spacewalks.
+With the passing of Neil Armstrong and Michael Collins, Aldrin is the last surviving member of the Apollo 11 crew.
+His contributions to space exploration have cemented his place as a pivotal figure in scientific and historical achievements.

-On June 4, 1953, Buzz Aldrin achieved his second aerial victory, shooting down another MiG during an attack on an airbase in North Korea.
-Aldrin saw the MiG's canopy open and the pilot eject, although Aldrin was uncertain whether there was sufficient time for a parachute to open.
+On June 4, 1953, Aldrin achieved his second aerial victory by shooting down a MiG fighter during an attack on an airbase in North Korea.

 November 11, 1966: Launch of Gemini 12